maigesPack: A Computational Environment for Microarray Data Analysis: maigesPack implementation

-So, we developed the \code{normLoc} method based in some functions from \pkg{limma} package for location bias correction.
-We also developed two methods for scale adjustment (\code{normScaleLimma} and \code{normScaleMarray}) that use functions implemented into \pkg{limma} and \pkg{marray} packages, respectively.
-Were implemented another method too, called \code{normOLIN} to do normalization based on {\em Optimized Local Intensity-dependent Normalization} (OLIN) proposed by \citet{futschik_r60_2004} and already implemented into a package with same name and available into BioConductor project.
-More details about these data normalization methods can be found into the respective references or in \citet{yang_403_2003}.
+So, we developed the \texttt{normLoc} method based in some functions from \texttt{limma} package for location bias correction.
+We also developed two methods for scale adjustment (\texttt{normScaleLimma} and \texttt{normScaleMarray}) that use functions implemented into \texttt{limma} and \texttt{marray} packages, respectively.
+Were implemented another method, called \texttt{normOLIN} to do normalization based on {\em Optimized Local Intensity-dependent Normalization} (OLIN) proposed by \citet{futschik_r60_2004} and already implemented into \texttt{OLIN} package and available into BioConductor project.
+More details about these data normalization methods can be found into respective references or in \citet{yang_403_2003}.

-Besides these normalization methods we also constructed an algorithm to repeat the lowess adjustment several times using a pre-defined proportion of dataset points, that are randomly selected.
-This process turns possible to estimate standard deviation and a confidence interval for the spots after the normalization step.
-It is important to note too, that several methods for background subtraction already implemented into \pkg{limma} package may be directly used in the calls for our functions.
+Besides these normalization methods we also constructed an algorithm to repeat the lowess adjustment several times using a predefined proportion of dataset points randomly selected.
+This process turns possible to estimate standard deviation and confidence intervals for $W$ values after normalization step.
+It is important to note that several methods for background subtraction already implemented into \texttt{limma} package may be directly used into calls for our functions.